AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 ---

 So you are starting to flex your new **Angular 2** muscles and have built the mother of all custom form controls.
-I mean that thing can do everything except make coffee when the moment comes to extract and use it as a separate component in your application.
+I mean that thing can do everything except make coffee...
+And then the moment comes to extract and use it as a separate component in your application.

-You plug it into your HTML form, thinking your work is done and as your browser refreshes your start seeing all sorts of errors appear on the console.
+You plug it into your HTML form with **ngControl**, thinking your work is done and as your browser refreshes you start seeing all sorts of errors appearing on the console.
 Attaching it to **ngModel** produces similar errors.

 As it turns out, your journey is far from over and today we will take a look at what **Angular2** expects from you if you want to build components that can talk to directives like **ngControl** and **ngModel**.